Introduction for maintainers: How will my package get into Debian?

 If you want to contribute to Debian, but you do not know which packages to contribute to, take a look at "Request for help" (RFH), "Request for adopter" (RFA), "Orphaned package" (O) and "Request for package" (RFP) bugs.
 See WNPP below.

 Work-Needing and Prospective Packages (WNPP) is our system of announcing your intent to markup packages being worked on.
 In particular it is a bug against the WNPP pseudo package (or use a nice frontend to browse WNPP bugs).
-If you want to package something not currently available in Debian, the very first step should be to file an "Intent to package" (ITP) bug against WNPP.
 You may want to use the reportbug tool to achieve that by selecting "wnpp" as package to report a bug to.

 Debian packages must comply to several normative requirements and guidelines.
 We can't give you exhaustive instructions on how to build packages here.
 In short, we expect you to provide a source package complying to the Debian policy at least (see below).
 Please take a look at those excellent resources: